Skip to main content

 For that extra special something, visit boutique districts around King Street, Spinningfields, and New Cathedral Street and browse their designer shops.
 Or if one-off independents and handmade is more your thing, Manchester's alternative and creative heart, The Northern Quarter, is home to countless vintage stores, record shops, cafés, bars and restaurants.

-A day in Hull will never be dull, even if the weather is.
-There are plenty of Hull attractions to keep you occupied, even on the greyest day, so hop on a train and see what the city has to offer.
+Grab your raincoat and get ready to experience Hull in all its glory, rain or shine!
+There is no shortage of Hull attractions to keep you dry when the heavens open, so hop on a Northern train and see what the city has to offer.

-A list of things to do in Hull wouldn’t be complete without a mention of The Deep Hull.
-One of the UK’s largest aquariums, The Deep, located in Hull’s Marina, allows you to submerge below the surface and discover the hidden mysteries of the ocean.
+A list of things to do in Hull has to start with The Deep.
+One of the UK’s largest aquariums, it is located in Hull’s Marina and allows you to submerge below the surface to discover the hidden mysteries of the ocean.
 Experience life in the cool seas, visit penguins and marvel at sea life as you walk through the underwater tunnel.

 Take in a bit of history